sindresorhus/get-port/readme.md

 ### clearLockedPorts

-Clear the internal cache of locked ports.
+Clear the internal cache of locked ports when you want your results to be unaffected by previous calls.

 ## Beware